govuk-one-login/olse-receiver-accelerator/common/config/config.md

 - **EnvironmentVariableConfigurationProvider**: Loads config from environment variables.
 - **AWSSecretsManagerConfigurationProvider**: Loads config from an AWS Secrets Manager secret.

-## How Provider Selection Works
+## Provider Selection

-The provider is chosen at runtime based on the CONFIG_PROVIDER environment variable:

-- aws: Uses AWSSecretsManagerConfigurationProvider (requires SECRET_ARN env var).
-- Any other value (or unset): Uses EnvironmentVariableConfigurationProvider.

-Example:

-export CONFIG_PROVIDER=aws
-export SECRET_ARN=secret_arn
+Currently, the EnvironmentVariableConfigurationProvider is used and exported in config.ts.

 ## Usage

-Import and initialise the config at app startup:
+Import the config at app startup:

-import { config, configReady } from './common/config/config'
+import { config } from './common/config/config'

-await configReady()
 const clientId = config.get('CLIENT_ID')
 const interval = config.getNumber('VERIFICATION_INTERVAL')

 ## Adding a New Configuration Provider

-1. Create a new provider class extending AbstractConfigurationProvider in configurationProviders/.
-2. Implement async getAll(): Promise<Map<string, string>> to fetch and return all config values.
-3. Export an instance of your provider (e.g., export const myProvider = new MyProvider()).
-4. Update the choose() function in config.ts to support selecting your provider (e.g., via a new CONFIG_PROVIDER value).
+If you want to add support for a new configuration source, create a new provider class extending AbstractConfigurationProvider in configurationProviders/, and export an instance from config.ts.
+You will need to update config.ts to use your new provider.

 ## Example: Adding a Custom Provider